Dave Ball (defensive end)

 David Stewart Ball (born January 4, 1981) is an American former professional football player who was a defensive end in the National Football League (NFL) for eight seasons.
-He played college football for the UCLA Bruins, and earned unanimous All-American honors.
-He was drafted by the San Diego Chargers in the fifth round of the 2004 NFL Draft, and has also played for the New York Jets and Tennessee Titans of the NFL.
+He played college football for the UCLA Bruins, earning unanimous All-American honors in 2003.
+He was selected by the San Diego Chargers in the fifth round of the 2004 NFL draft, and has also played for the New York Jets and Tennessee Titans of the NFL.

-Early years
+Early life

 Ball was born in Fairfield, California.
 He attended Dixon High School in Dixon, California, where he was a three-year letterman for the Dixon High School football and basketball teams.

 College career

 Ball attended the University of California, Los Angeles, where he played defensive end for the Bruins from 2000 to 2003.
 He was a starter during his final three seasons.
 In 2003, Ball tied for the national lead with 16.5 quarterback sacks, setting a UCLA record.
 He also set the UCLA record for most career sacks with 30.5.
 Ball earned unanimous All-American honors in 2003, and was selected as the ABC-Chevrolet National Defensive Player of the Year, and won the Pop Warner Award as the top senior player on the West Coast.
 Ball was also a two-time first-team All-Pac-10 selection.